A Pride of Satellites in the Constellation Leo? Discovery of the Leo VI Milky Way Satellite Galaxy with DELVE Early Data Release 3: Stellar Kinematics and Metallicities

 \subsection{Line-of-Sight Velocities and Stellar Membership}

-We obtain the line-of-sight velocities of the potential member stars using the \texttt{DMOST} package (Geha et al., in prep),\footnote{https://github.com/marlageha/dmost} which is a dedicated measurement pipeline for spectra obtained from DEIMOS 1200G grating.
-The \texttt{DMOST} package measures line-of-sight velocities by forward modeling the spectrum of a star using both a \texttt{PHOENIX} stellar atmosphere library template \citep{Husser:2013} and a \texttt{TelFit} telluric absorption spectrum template \citep{Gullikson:2014}; the latter is used to correct for \CYTtwo{wavelength} shifts induced by the miscentering of stars within their slits.
-Further details about the velocity measurement procedure implemented within \texttt{DMOST} can be found in (Geha et al., in prep).
+We obtain the line-of-sight velocities of the potential member stars using the \texttt{DMOST} package (M.~Geha et al., in prep),\footnote{\url{https://github.com/marlageha/dmost}} which is a dedicated measurement pipeline for spectra obtained from DEIMOS 1200G grating.
+The \texttt{DMOST} package measures line-of-sight velocities by forward modeling the spectrum of a star using both a \texttt{PHOENIX} stellar atmosphere library template \citep{Husser:2013} and a \texttt{TelFit} telluric absorption spectrum template \citep{Gullikson:2014}; the latter is used to correct for \CYTtwo{wavelength} shifts induced by the miscentering of stars within their slits. \CYTthree{The final velocity uncertainty is calculated by adding in quadrature the scaled statistical uncertainty and a $1.1 \ {\rm{ km \ s}}^{-1}$ uncertainty floor}.
+Further details about the velocity measurement procedure implemented within \texttt{DMOST} can be found in M.~Geha et al. (in prep.).

-\CYTone{Starting from our initial \CYTtwo{target} sample of 42 stars, we were able use the pipeline to obtain line-of-sight velocity measurements for 24 stars}.
-We can see from the left subplot of Figure \ref{Figure:Leo6Keck} an excess of \CYTone{11} stars with a line-of-sight velocity, $v_{\rm hel}$, in the range of 160 kms$^{-1}$ $\leq v_{\rm hel} \leq $ 180 kms$^{-1}$, which we infer to be the member stars of Leo VI, thus confirming the nature of Leo VI as a gravitationally-bound system.
-Table \ref{table:keck_members} shows the basic properties of member stars.
-Based on their DECam photometry \CYTone{and the best fit \texttt{ugali} isochrone for Leo VI (see Figure \ref{Figure:ugali}), we identify} these 11 Leo VI member stars as 10 Red Giant Branch (RGB) stars and 1 Blue Horizontal Branch (BHB) star.
+Starting from our initial target sample of \MEASUREMENT{44} stars, we were able use the pipeline to obtain line-of-sight velocity measurements for \MEASUREMENT{25} stars.
+We can see from the left subplot of Figure \ref{Figure:Leo6Keck} an excess of \MEASUREMENT{13} stars with a line-of-sight velocity, $v_{\rm hel}$, in the range of 155 kms$^{-1}$ $\leq v_{\rm hel} \leq $ 185 kms$^{-1}$, which we infer to be \CYTthree{possible} member stars of Leo VI, thus confirming the nature of Leo VI as a gravitationally-bound system. \CYTthree{We find \MEASUREMENT{9} spectroscopically confirmed member stars with line-of-sight velocity measurements that are precise enough to be included in the systemic analysis ($\epsilon_{v_{\rm hel}} < 10 {\rm{ \ km \ s}}^{-1}$), and \MEASUREMENT{4} additional candidate member stars with less precise velocity measurements.} Table \ref{table:keck_members} shows the basic properties of \CYTthree{the confirmed and candidate member} stars.
+Based on their DECam photometry \CYTone{and the best-fit \texttt{ugali} isochrone for Leo VI (see Figure \ref{Figure:ugali}), we identify} these 13 Leo VI member stars as 12 Red Giant Branch (RGB) stars and 1 Blue Horizontal Branch (BHB) star.